-For many surgeons, the calendar fills up quickly so you may have to plan accordingly and start the planning process a month or two in advance of the clerkship.
-Components of your clerkship will include, but may not be limited to, the following:
+For many surgeons, the calendar fills up quickly, so the planning process should start a month or two in advance of the clerkship.
+Components of your clerkship may include the following:

-- Calendar of events or activities - Electronic tools: Many tools may be available to help manage data including ANGEL, New Innovations, One45, OASIS, and Medhub. - Locations/sites addresses and faculty contact information the student might encounter. - Schedules: Lectures, case discussions, service rotations, clinics - Orientation session (The length and material will be determined by your institution). - Formal feedback sessions: The LCME mandates that all students receive feedback at the mid point.
-Your institution should have guidelines for formal feedback. - Testing sessions may include quizzes, tests, OSCE's, Standardized Patient Encounters, and/or the shelf exam.
+- Calendar of events or activities - Electronic tools: Many tools may be available to help manage data including ANGEL, New Innovations, One45, OASIS, and Medhub. - Locations/sites addresses and faculty contact information the student might encounter. - Schedules: Lectures, case discussions, service rotations, clinics - Orientation session (The length and material will be determined by your institution). - Formal feedback sessions: The LCME mandates that all students receive feedback at the midpoint.
+Your institution should have guidelines for formal feedback. - Testing sessions may include quizzes, tests, OSCE's, Standardized Patient Encounters, and/or the NBME shelf exam.

 Some institutions utilize an educational committee.
-It may be your responsibility to facilitate and support the functions of this committee, i.e., organizing the meeting dates, distributing the agenda, taking minutes and generating the supporting documents.
+It may be your responsibility to facilitate and support the functions of this committee, i.e., organizing the meeting dates, distributing the agenda, taking minutes, and generating the supporting documents.